Isoris/AperoQwen/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: YOu can fill the form in order to contact me, or send me an email.
+description: You can fill the form in order to contact me, or send me an email.
 draft: false
-formspree_form_id: mdopqgqv
+formspree_form_id: xgerykrg
 layout: split-right
 name: Contact Us Form
 show_poweredby_formspree: true